 Rizogalo (rice pudding) is one of my favourite desserts.
 My parents used to make it when I was growing up, and it would instantly make my day better!
 It’s so easy to make, and while it does require more attention over the stove, it is worth the effort.

-I have tried this recipe with coconut milk, but it did not come out, and I could taste the coconut flavour.
+I tried this recipe with coconut milk, but it did not come out, and I could taste the coconut flavour.
 Oat milk is so creamy and is the perfect milk substitute for this dairy-free creamy rice pudding recipe!

 When using oat milk, the colour of the rice pudding will be more of a light beige because of the oat milk colour.
 Don’t be discouraged.
 The taste is still so good!